Freelancers in France: Your homework before 2025

 You’ve registered a business in France, either as a micro entrepreneur, enterprise individuelle or a French incorporated business (EURL, SARL, SAS, SASU).
 As a business owner, there are 5 things to keep an eye on, to avoid bad surprises or last-minute fix-it rush.
 Consider this article as your homework to be done before 2025.

-If you read this article later on, this still applies to you.
-I recommend business owners in France to look at these 5 things anytime from September each year.
+If you read this article later on, these tips still apply to you.
+I recommend business owners in France to look at these 5 things anytime from June/ September each year.

 1 - Check the VAT threshold